Burst-Statistics/burst/readme.txt

 Not...yet.

 == Change log ==
+= 1.2.2 =
+* Fix: Fixed an issue where duplicating a WooCommerce product would copy the total pageviews from the original product.

 = 1.2.1 =
 * Fix: Fixed an issue where adding role capabilities would result in a fatal error.
 * Fix: Post and page counts did not update, this is fixed now.